 Solar array generation demands, roof orientation, and available space help determine the solar panels to be used on your home.
 The wattage output of solar panels varies widely along a spectrum, ranging from around 200 watts to 350 watts.
 As you’ve probably guessed, the price of these panels varies greatly, too.

 Not all solar panels are created equally.
 Solar panels are manufactured differently and offer different warranties.
-SunPower, the maker of the most efficient solar panel available to homeowners, not only offers the highest-rated efficiency panels anywhere but also provides the industry’s best warranty.
+Again, Baker offers a variety of solar panel makes and models to match all kinds of solar projects.

-Another product that is often overlooked by homeowners but can ultimately cost you thousands of dollars in damage is the roof mount.
+Another product that is often overlooked by homeowners but can ultimately cost you thousands of dollars in damage are the roof mounting components.
 There are cheap, single-flashed roof mount products and then there's Quick Mount PV.
-Baker chooses Quick Mount PV as it's roof mount vendor because their products are the best.
+Baker chooses Quick Mount PV as its roof mount vendor because their products are the best.
 They are more expensive than the other cheap brands, but we wouldn't put our name behind anything less.
+Baker is not going to install a cheap roof mounting system because, frankly, we don’t want to come back out to your house in 6 months to fix a roof leak.
 Check out this blog post that gives a more in-depth comparison between what Baker uses and what the competition uses.

 Solar Company Labor